 Zoku aims to create a global community of like-minded individuals and provide an offline environment in which they can thrive.
 While creating this network of Zokus around the world, we would love you to be our eyes and ears in finding the best future location.

-We believe in listening to the people that know and love Zoku to determine where the next Zoku should be.
-These are the people from all over the world that know their hometowns way better than we do and can see if a Zoku would be a good fit.TIP US ON AN AVAILABLE LOCATION
+We want to listen to the people that know and love Zoku the most to determine where our next Zoku should be.
+These are people from all over the world who know their hometown better than anyone and think that Zoku would be a good fit.TIP US ON AN AVAILABLE LOCATION

-We are open to closing fixed long-term lease contracts (ideally, with a variable component to align interests) or management agreements.
-We are also open to other options.
+We are open to closing fixed long-term lease contracts (ideally, with a variable component to align interests) or management agreements, but are also open to other options.
 Whatever the scenario, the properties will be operated by Zoku’s operational team.

-Zoku is interested in co-development and/or co-investment and likes to work with local partners.
-Our team will be intensively involved throughout the development process to ensure that the properties are delivered in compliance with our brand standards, on-time.
+Zoku is interested in co-development and/or co-investment and likewise we like to work with local partners.
+Our team will be intensively involved throughout the development process to ensure that the properties are delivered on-time and in compliance with our brand standards.

 A few essential elements we keep in mind when choosing a location: